A-n-d-y/ReactParallaxDemo/README.md

 This demo project was a one-day task created using React and the React-spring animation library.

-The project is my first dive into React, React-spring.
+The project is my first dive into React and React-spring.

 ## Outstanding tasks

--   Add the loading screen, so the page starts at the bottom.
+-   Auto scroll page to the bottom behind a loading screen on load.
 -   Add alt tags to images
 -   Page doesn't scroll if the mouse is positioned over the rocket.
 -   Rocket requires proper animation (currently animated with CSS).
 I'd like to have an appropriate animation for the engine flames and propulsion.
 -   Rocket is present on page load.
 The rocket should appear in the proper location (at the bottom of the page)
 -   Componentatize the parallax.
-The app.js file is quite DRY; I feel there's a better way to handle this in react, and the current implementation isn't a standardised approach.
+The app.js file has lots of repeated code; I feel there's a better way to handle this in react, and that the current           implementation isn't a standardised approach.
 -   Add more to the ground, trees, grass etc.
 -   Tests
 -   Cleanup resources from the 'Create React App' (favicon etc)

 ## What went well